DavieDavieDave/jIRCBot/README.md

     listwords

-Returns a list of bad words
+Returns a list of bad words.

 Example: